Carlos as a small boy in Honduras.

-Carlos was fifteen years old when he left Honduras, on his own.
-Fleeing violence, seeking a better education, and hoping for medical treatment for an eye condition that left him partially blind, he was optimistic about his future in the U.S.
+Carlos was fifteen years old when he left Honduras on his own.
+Fleeing violence and seeking a better education, and medical treatment for an eye condition that left him partially blind, he was optimistic about a future in the U.S.

 A lonely journey